 Because of this widespread “gotta

-catch ‘em all follow every last moron on Twitter”” mentality, your feed goes so fast that you rarely have time to read all of the Tweets being sent your way.
-It’s a fast-paced network in terms of the “share life” of your messages and in terms of how quickly you can share content.
+catch ’em all follow every last moron on Twitter”” mentality, your feed goes so fast that you rarely have time to read all of the Tweets being sent your way.
+It’s one of the fastest and most popular social media sites in terms of the “share life” of your messages and in terms of how quickly you can share content.

 Since I know you’re all in love with this article, you probably want to Tweet it.
 Why would you rather Tweet it than submit the link to StumbleUpon and fill out that form?
 Because it takes no effort at all, and the typical internet user is lazy.
 Honestly – Twitter doesn’t even make you compose your own message!
 THE THING DOES IT FOR YOU!

 Also, know that I can customize what shows up in that Twitter box anytime I want, since it’s my site, and that you should always read what shows up in there.
 Wouldn’t be the first time I added an automated “#didntwashmyhands” just to see all of the RTs that these people get.
 It was a good way to reward the people sharing my articles, I know!

 The Flash is the fastest superhero there is, and though he defies the laws of physics in many ways, we are able to suspend reality and enjoy his awesomeness.
 Physics can go die.
 That is, if we are able to suspend reality and assume that an abstract entity can experience death.
 “You’re really boring.”